tigellus/Markdown/2. Mechanical Ventilation/04. Non-invasive positive pressure ventilation (NPPV)/Non-invasive positive pressure ventilation (NPPV).md

 * malnutrition or dehydration (due to possible reduced oral intake)

 # ~Question 1
-What type of mask should be used when caring for patients who use BiPAP or CPAP machines?
+What type of mask should the nurse use when caring for patients who use BiPAP or CPAP machines?

 [RIGHT] N95 respirator mask
 [WRONG] Standard surgical mask
 [WRONG] Full face mask

 # Question 2
-An artificial airway, like an endotracheal tube, is used in the following type of ventilation

-[RIGHT] Positive Pressure
-[WRONG] Negative pressure
+What is the difference between invasive and non-invasive positive pressure ventilation?

+[RIGHT] Invasive positive pressure ventilation is delivered via an endotracheal tube or tracheostomy [WRONG] Non-invasive positive pressure ventilation is delivered via an endotracheal tube or tracheostomy

 # Question 3
-Pressure is applied to the abdomen and thorax to draw air into the lungs through the upper airway in the following type of ventilation
+Which mechanism describes normal ventilation for the non-mechanically ventilated patient?

 [WRONG] Positive Pressure
 [RIGHT] Negative pressure

 # Question 4
-Iron lung ventilators used after the polio epidemics in the first half of the 20th century belong to
+Iron lung ventilators used after the polio epidemics in the first half of the 20th century used which type of ventilation?

 [WRONG] Positive Pressure Ventilation
 [RIGHT] Negative pressure Ventilation